Mondshein Sequences (a.k.a. (2,1)-Orders): Generalizing Canonical Orderings

 We state two additional facts about Mondshein sequences.
-Since we replaced the assumption that $tr \cup ru$ is in the outer face of $G$ with the very small assumption that $ru$ is an edge of $G$ (which does not assume anything about $t$ at all), it is natural to ask how we can extract $t$ (and thus, a canonical ordering) from a Mondshein sequence when $G$ is plane.
-We choose $t$ as any neighbor of $r$ in $P_0$.
-Since $P_0$ is non-separating and the non-separating cycles of a $3$-connected plane graph are precisely its faces~\cite{Tutte1963}, this satisfies Definition~\ref{def:canonicalordering} and leads to the following observation.
+For the first, let $G$ be planar.
+Clearly, every canonical ordering of an embedding of $G$ is also a Mondshein sequence.
+Conversely, let $D$ be a Mondshein sequence of $G$ through $rt$ and avoiding $u$.
+Then Theorem~\ref{CheriyanThm} implies that $G$ is 3-connected.
+If $G$ has an embedding in which $tr \cup ru$ is contained in a face, we can choose this face as outer face and get an embedding of $G$ for which $D$ is a canonical ordering.
+This embedding must be unique, as Whitney proved that any 3-connected planar graph has a unique embedding (up to flipping)~\cite{Whitney1932}.
+Otherwise, there is no embedding of $G$ such that $tr \cup ru$ is contained in some face.
+Since the faces of a $3$-connected planar graph are precisely its non-separating cycles~\cite{Tutte1963}, we conclude the following observation.

-\begin{observation} Let $D$ be a Mondshein sequence avoiding $ru$ of a planar graph $G$ and let $t$ be a neighbor of $r$ in $P_0$.
-Then $D$ is a canonical ordering of the planar embedding of $G$ whose outer face contains $tr \cup ru$. \end{observation}
+\begin{observation} For a planar graph $G$ and edges $tr$ and $ru$, the following statements are equivalent: \begin{compactitem} \item There is a planar embedding of $G$ whose outer face contains $tr \cup ru$, and $D$ is a canonical ordering of this (unique) embedding through $rt$ and avoiding $u$. \item $D$ is a Mondshein sequence through $rt$ and avoiding $u$, and $tr \cup ru$ is contained in a non-separating cycle of $G$. \end{compactitem} \end{observation}

-Once having a Mondshein sequence, we can aim for a slightly stronger structure.
-A \emph{chord} of an ear $P_i$ is an edge in $G$ that joins two non-adjacent vertices of $P_i$.
-Let a Mondshein sequence be \emph{induced} if $P_0$ is induced in $G$ and every ear $P_i \neq P_0$ has no chord in $G$, except possibly the chord joining the endpoints of $P_i$.
-The following lemma shows that we can always expect Mondshein sequences that are induced. \shortversion{We refer to the appendix for a proof.}
+For the second fact, let a \emph{chord} of an ear $P_i$ be an edge in $G$ that joins two non-adjacent vertices of $P_i$.
+Note that the definition of a Mondshein sequence allows chords for every $P_i$.
+Once having a Mondshein sequence, one can aim for a slightly stronger structure.
+Let a Mondshein sequence be \emph{induced} if $P_0$ is induced in $G$ and every ear $P_i \neq P_0$ has no chord, except possibly the one joining the endpoints of $P_i$.
+It has been shown~\cite{Cheriyan1988} that every Mondshein sequence can be made induced.
+The following lemma shows the somewhat stronger statement that we can always expect Mondshein sequences to satisfy Property~\ref{lem:canonical}.7.
+In fact, its proof is precisely the same as the one for Lemma~\ref{TransformingToInduced}, since none of its arguments uses planarity.

-\begin{lemma} Every Mondshein sequence can be transformed to an induced Mondshein sequence in linear time. \end{lemma} \longversion{ \begin{proof} Consider any ear $P_i \neq P_0$ that has a chord $xy$ such that the endpoints of $P_i$ are not $\{x,y\}$.
-Let $Z$ be the path obtained from $P_i$ by replacing $P_i[x,y] \subseteq P_i$ with $xy$; we call the latter operation \emph{short-cutting}.
-We replace $P_i$ with the two ears $Z$ and $P_i[x,y]$ in that order and delete $P_{birth(xy)}=xy$.
-Clearly, this preserves the sequence to be a Mondshein sequence.